-We rooted our analysis on Solove's taxonomy of privacy from 2006 as a baseline [116] - a popular conceptualization of privacy risks proposed prior to modern advances in AI/ML.
+As our objective was to understand how AI changes privacy, and not to re-define what is privacy, we rooted our analysis on Solove's taxonomy of privacy from 2006 as a baseline [126] - a popular conceptualization of privacy risks proposed prior to modern advances in AI/ML.
 Our primary analytic goal was to identify if and how AI exacerbates and/or creates privacy risks relative to this taxonomy, because doing so will highlight how modern advances in AI do and do not change notions of privacy risk.
-We say that AI exacerbates privacy risks when the capabilities and/or requirements of the AI technologies are not the root cause of the privacy risk, but increased its scale, scope, frequency, and/or intensity.
-We say that AI creates new privacy risks when the capabilities and/or requirements of the AI technology are fundamental enablers of the privacy risk.
+We say that AI exacerbates privacy risks when the capabilities and/or requirements of the AI technologies are not the root cause of the privacy risk, but increased its scale, scope, frequency, and/or intensity - e.g., robust identification even with low-quality images.
+We say that AI creates new privacy risks when the capabilities and/or requirements of the AI technology are fundamental enablers of the privacy risk e.g., deepfake pornography.
 Otherwise, we say that the AI has not meaningfully changed the privacy risk described in the incident.

 For each incident, we assessed if and how the privacy violations described in the incident related to the unique context, capabilities of, and requirements entailed by the AI technologies described in the incident.
 We used an iterative coding process to categorize the privacy risk described in the incident.
-First, we created our codebook of different types of privacy risks adapted from the taxonomy proposed by Solove [116].
-Next, we iteratively updated the definition and scope of Solove's initial set of privacy risks to be more specific to the AI privacy incidents in our dataset.
-For example,
+First, we created our codebook of different types of privacy risks adapted from the taxonomy proposed by Solove [126].
+Next, we iteratively updated the definition and scope of Solove's initial set of privacy risks to be more